eirikmn/INLA.ews/README.md

 early warning signals.

-When a dynamical system approaches a bifurcation point the state variable exhibits increased correlation and variance, this is also known as critical slowing down.
+When a dynamical system approaches a bifurcation point the state variable exhibits increased correlation and variance, this is known as critical slowing down.
 Our model assumes that the memory coefficient increases linearly as a function of time, and uses the [R-INLA package](https://www.r-inla.org) to obtain the posterior marginal distributions.
 Of particular interest is the slope parameter which